awakesecurity/hocker/hocker-image/README.md

   -p,--password BASIC PASSWORD
+                           Password part of a basic auth credential -t,--token BEARER TOKEN  Bearer token retrieved from a call to `docker login` (mutually exclusive to --username and --password and --credentials-file) -f,--credentials-file PATH
+                           Path to a file containing either:

+                           USERNAME=<username>
+                           PASSWORD=<password>

+                           or

+                           BEARER_TOKEN=<token>

-                           Password part of a basic auth credential -t,--token BEARER TOKEN  Bearer token retrieved from a call to `docker login` (mutually exclusive to --username and --password) --out STRING             Write content to location IMAGE-NAME               Docker image name, e.g: 'debian' in debian:jessie IMAGE-TAG                Docker image tag identifier, e.g: 'jessie' in
+                           (mutually exclusive to --username and --password and --token) --out STRING             Write content to location IMAGE-NAME               Docker image name, e.g: 'debian' in debian:jessie IMAGE-TAG                Docker image tag identifier, e.g: 'jessie' in